kopijunkie/css-js-timeline/README.md

     When I first made this, I wasn't very familiar with JavaScript or JSON yet plus one of the assignment requirements was that the web site I was building had to use valid HTML and CSS, no JavaScript.
 And as HTML5 and CSS3 were still new then, those weren't allowed either.
 Restricting perhaps, but I loved the challenge.
 </p>
 <p>
-    My aim here is to show what can be achieved with current front end web technologies, which these days is quite a lot.
+    My aim here is to show what can be achieved with the basic front end web technologies available currently given that these days you can do quite a lot with modern front end web technologies.
 I'm just scratching the surface, of course. :)
 </p>